 Having battled relentlessly against extravagant government spending, inflation, unemployment, terrorism, foreign military dictatorships, socialists and Tory Wets, the stage was now set for another major struggle that would come to define Margaret Thatcher’s premiership as much as the Falklands War had defined her first term.

+This fight would be violent and bitter and entrench hatreds that would still be felt more than three decades years later.
+In 1984, the direct fight would be against Arthur Scargill and the National Union of Mineworkers, but the collateral effect would go well beyond.
 In October of 1983, Neil Kinnock succeeded Michael Foot as leader of the Labour Party, fought against the radical leftist Militant Tendency, and clashed with NUM leader Arthur Scargill.
 But his attempts to steer Labour toward an electorally viable, more moderate position, was not enough to win government in in 1987, nor in 1992 with the Tories now being led by John Major.
 Labour would finally return to power in 1997, under Tony Blair.

 If any copyright or attribution has been omitted in error, please advise using the contact options on the website, and it will be rectified immediately.